GrahamboJangles/LocalAssistantPy/README.md

 # LocalAssistantPy
-LocalAssistantPy is a simple Streamlit-based Python application that utilizes the GPT4All library to create a chat interface with a local instance of the GPT-3.5 language model.
+LocalAssistantPy is a simple Streamlit-based Python application that utilizes the GPT4All library to create a chat interface with a local language model.
 This interface allows users to interact with the model by entering messages and receiving responses.

 # Getting Started
 To run the LocalAssistantPy application, make sure you have the required dependencies installed.
 You can install them using the following command: